norc-heal/heal-app-docs/docs/about/download/start-mac.md

     !!! warning

         If you double click on the dsc-pkg-tool icon, you will receive a warning that the tool "cannot be opened because it is from an unidentified developer."
-You can avoid this error by opening via right-click.
+You can bypass this error by opening via right-click.

-    1. You will receive a pop-up asking you to confirm that you want to open.
+3. You will receive a pop-up asking you to confirm that you want to open.
 Select "Open."

     <figure markdown>
         ![](../../app-screenshots/mac-gui-open.png)
         <figcaption></figcaption>
     </figure>

-3. The tool should open:
+4. The tool should open:

     ![](../../app-screenshots/mac-gui.png)

 !!! note

-    If you are unable to open the tool following on Mac following this set of directions, please contact us.
+    If you are unable to open the tool on Mac after following this set of directions, please contact us.